 Bibs – We were given lots of bibs, so I haven’t needed to buy any.
 We go through 2-3 bibs a day.
 This is one of those things it’s great to have extras of because some days may require more than others.

-Highchair – We registered for this one.
+Highchair – We use a highchair similar to this one.
 It works great and matches our furniture.

-Spoons – I bought this pack of four spoons, and that’s all we’ve needed.
+Spoons – I bought these spoons, but in a four pack, and that’s all we’ve needed.